s20041336/Individual_Project_20041373/README.md

 Python 3.8

 required packages:
-pandas, xgboost ,sklearn
+pandas, lightgbm

 Put all files in the same working directory.
-Run main.py and the result.csv is the result file.
+Run main.py and the result_final.csv is the result file.